Am I Kinky? How to Tell and How to Better Understand Your Kinks

 • Never interrupt a scene in progress.
 A scene includes set-up and aftercare.
 If you see something that worries you from a safety or consent perspective, speak to a DM or the organiser.
 Always be aware that, even if something looks scary, there is likely a lot of background context that you cannot see.

 • If you’re watching scenes in progress, keep a respectful distance and be quiet.
 If you want to chat, move to the social space.
-Staying out of the way is also for your safety – no-one wants to take the backswing of a flogger to the face.
+Staying out of the way is also for your safety – no-one wants to take the backswing of a leather flogger to the face.

 • Do not take any photographs or recordings without permission.
 Many events will insist that you leave your phone and any other devices in your locker or car.
 This is for everyone’s privacy and safety.